New Guinea crocodile: Distribution and habitat

 This crocodile is to be found in the freshwater swamps, marshes and lakes of northern New Guinea, particularly in the interior.
 It has been known to enter brackish waters but is very rare in coastal areas, and never found in the presence of the competing saltwater crocodile (C. porosus).
 The animal was first described from the area of the Sepik River in the north of Papua New Guinea.
-The closely related Hall's New Guinea crocodile is found in the southern half of the island, with a range that extends from southeastern Papua New Guinea to the Indonesian provinces of Papua and West Papua.
+The closely related Hall's New Guinea crocodile is found in the southern half of the island, with a range that extends from southeastern Papua New Guinea to the Indonesian provinces of South Papua.
 It is separated from the New Guinea crocodile by the New Guinea Highlands, a mountain range that runs along the centre of the island.
 DNA analysis has revealed these to be genetically distinct species, and there are some differences in their morphology and behavior.
 There are estimated to be between 50,000 and 100,000 New Guinea and Hall's New Guinea crocodiles in the wild.